-However, the oil and natural gas price rebounds over the last year positively impacted demand for Hawk in Q1 2022.
+However, the oil and natural gas price rebounds over the last year have positively impacted demand for Hawk to date in 2022.
 If current oil and natural gas price levels are sustained, oil and natural gas activity for the remainder of 2022 should exceed activity levels from the same periods in 2021, which would be positive with respect to demand for Hawk's products.
-Many E&P companies have signaled that they will increase spending in 2022 relative to 2021, which should positively impact demand for Hawk, however these companies have also indicated a focus on balancing drilling and completion expenditures with returning cash to shareholders.
-The current oil and natural gas supply shock, stemming from the sanctions imposed as a result of the conflict between Russia and Ukraine, may drive increased drilling and completion activity to support additional domestic and international demand for Canadian oil and natural gas supplies, which, in such event, would be expected to support increased demand for Hawk.
-Material prices have increased, and while Hawk endeavors to pass these on to its customers there is the risk that its customers will not accept the level of increase needed to maintain historical margins, though this risk may be mitigated by additional demand driven by the factors outlined above.
+Many E&P companies have increased spending in 2022 relative to 2021, which has positively impacted demand for Hawk, however these companies have also indicated a focus on balancing drilling and completion expenditures with returning cash to shareholders.
+The current oil and natural gas supply shock, stemming from the sanctions imposed as a result of the conflict between Russia and Ukraine, may drive increased drilling and completion activity to support additional domestic and international demand for Canadian oil and natural gas supplies, which, in such event, would be expected to support increased demand for products manufactured by Hawk.
+Material prices have increased, and while Hawk has introduced some pricing increases to support passing these increased costs on to its customers there is the risk that its customers will not accept the level of increase needed to maintain historical margins.
+This risk may be mitigated by additional demand driven by the factors outlined above.